B.A. CUNY Herbert H. Lehman College

 Re-Constructing Place and Space: Media, Power, Discourse and the Constitution of Caribbean Diasporas.
-C0-edited with Maurice L. Hall.
+Co-edited with Maurice L. Hall.
 Cambridge Scholars Publishing, 2012.

 “Second-generation West Indian Women, Television and the Dialogic Self.”
 Gramma: Journal of Theory and Criticism, 2010.

-“Television and Perceived Peer Expectations of Body Size Among African American Adolescent Girls.”
+“Television and Perceived Peer Expectations of Body Size Among African American Adolescent Girls.” (with Dr. Kristen Harrison).
 Howard Journal of Communications, 2006.

 “Caribbean Ambivalence: Nation, Transnationality, and Outsiderness.”
 Respondent (Invited), American Studies Association, San Juan, Puerto Rico, November 2012.

 “Cultural Citizenship and Body Image.”
 Caribbean Studies Association (CSA) Annual Convention, Le Gosier, Guadeloupe, May 2012.

 “FiWi TV: Transnational Media and the West Indian Diaspora.”
 National Popular Culture Association (PCA) Annual Convention, Cambridge, MA, April 2012.